Nicaragua to Belize Discovery

 24 Days Starting in Granada and ending in Caye Caulker

-Visiting: Granada, Leon, Leon to El Cuco via Honduras, Suchitoto, Copan, Antigua, Quetzaltenango, Panajachel, Rio Dulce, Flores, San Ignacio, Caye Caulker
+Visiting: Granada, Leon, Leon to El Cuco via Honduras, Suchitoto, Copan, Honduras, Antigua, Quetzaltenango, Panajachel, Rio Dulce, Flores, San Ignacio, Caye Caulker

 Tour Overview